neul-labs/gity/docs/fsmonitor.md

 With `git clone --filter=blob:none`, blob objects are fetched on demand.

-**Current behavior**: Gitz prefetch uses `git maintenance run --task=prefetch`, which respects partial clone settings and doesn't fetch filtered objects.
+**Current behavior**: Gity prefetch uses `git maintenance run --task=prefetch`, which respects partial clone settings and doesn't fetch filtered objects.

 **Note**: Status checks may trigger blob fetches if Git needs to compare content.
-This is Git's behavior, not gitz's.
+This is Git's behavior, not gity's.

 ### File Moves and Renames